Nebonen/ecg-xai-framework/README.md

 # Interpretability Framework for Deep Learning Models in ECG Signal Analysis

+AI was used to assist with writing the code.

 ## Overview

 This repository contains the materials for a Bachelor of Engineering thesis in Information and Communication Technology (Health Technology major).
 The work addresses a critical gap in medical AI: the lack of transparency in deep learning models used for electrocardiogram (ECG) signal analysis.